Help Guides

 Overview of Personal Income Tax in Estonia

-Estonia employs a flat income tax rate of 20% on personal income.
-This means that all individuals pay the same tax percentage regardless of income level...
+Estonia employs a flat income tax rate of 22% on personal income.
+This means that all individuals pay the same tax percentage regardless of income level.
+Starting from 01.01.2026 the income tax rate is 24%.

 Division of an Estonian Company (OÜ)